 How website blocking works

-iOS’ Internet content filter affects all browsers, not just Safari, because third-party App Store browsers such as iCab, Opera mini, Google’s Chrome, Mozilla’s Firefox and many others are required to use Apple’s WebKit engine.
+Website blocking on iOS is realized through the system-wide Internet content filter, which analyzes data provided by Apple’s WebKit rendering framework.
+Therefore, website content filter affects all browsers, not just Safari, because third-party App Store browsers such as Opera, Google Chrome, Mozilla’s Firefox, and many others are required to use Apple’s WebKit engine.

-Whitelisting blocked websites
+Allow blocked websites

 Where did my bookmarks go?

-Because the Internet content filter cannot manage saved bookmarks in third-party browsers, it only appears in Safari, not in Chrome, Firefox, etc.
+Because the Internet content filter cannot manage saved bookmarks in third-party browsers, it only appears in Safari, not Chrome, Firefox, etc.